jknapka/mvca/src/tg/unter/README.txt

 for new events, but for existing events that are not yet claimed by volunteers.

-Story (NOT STARTED): No volunteers have responded to Carla's Sunday morning airport event as of Saturday morning.
+Story (INCOMPLETE): No volunteers have responded to Carla's Sunday morning airport event as of Saturday morning.
 She goes to the event page (which shows all active event) and:

-  - sees that an alert was last sent for that particular event on Friday morning.
+  - (done) sees that an alert was last sent for that particular event on Friday morning.
-  - She can send a new alert for that event from the event list page, with a single click.
+  - (done) She can send a new alert for that event from the event list page, with a single click.
   - Again, Veronica and Velma should recieve alerts.
   - Carla should be able to click the event to see a list of